Medications for Inflammatory Bowel Disease

 5-ASA is also available as a suppository or enema for proctitis and left-sided colon disease.
 These rectal preparations are effective for both acute treatment and long-term maintenance in proctitis and proctosigmoiditis and they have incremental benefit in combination with oral 5-ASA.
 Patients who cannot tolerate enemas due to rectal irritation should be given 5-ASA foam.

-Corticosteroids, beginning at high doses, are useful for acute flare-ups of most forms of IBD when 5-ASA compounds are inadequate.
-However, corticosteroids are not appropriate for maintenance.
+Glucocorticoids, beginning at high doses, are useful for acute flares of most forms of IBD.
+While useful for induction of remission, glucocorticoids are generally not appropriate for maintenance (1, 2).

-or is used for severe disease; or may be used for moderate to severe disease.
-Treatment is continued until symptoms remit (usually 7 to 28 days) and then tapered weekly to 20 mg once a day.
-Treatment is then further tapered by 2.5 to 5 mg weekly depending on clinical response, while instituting maintenance therapy with 5-ASA or immunomodulators.
-Adverse effects of short-term corticosteroids in high doses include hyperglycemia, hypertension, insomnia, hyperactivity, and acute psychotic episodes.
+IV hydrocortisoneIV hydrocortisone or methylprednisolonemethylprednisolone is used for severe disease; oral prednisoneoral prednisone or prednisoloneprednisolone may be used for moderate to severe disease.
+Treatment is continued until symptoms remit (usually 7 to 28 days) and then tapered weekly depending on clinical response, while instituting maintenance therapy with other medications.
+Adverse effects of short-term glucocorticoids in high doses include hyperglycemia, hypertension, insomnia, hyperactivity, and acute psychotic episodes.

 Immunomodulating Medications